-- Listen to what they say, keep calm, reassure they are right to tell, and you will take action to help keep them safe. - Inform them you need to share the information and what you are going to do next - Do not promise confidentiality, you will need to share/ report the information to appropriate services. - DO NOT DELAY, take any immediate necessary action to protect the child and ensure the Designated Safeguarding Lead is informed or member of SLT in the DSL's absence.
+- Listen to what they say, keep calm, reassure they are right to tell, and you will take action to help keep them safe. - Inform the you need to share the information and what you are going to do next - Do not promise confidentiality, you will need to share/ report the information to appropriate services. - DO NOT DELAY, take any immediate necessary action to protect the child and Discuss concerns with the Snr Designated/Named Safeguarding Lead